Course

 Art from a vintage fruit crate with an abundance of peaches

-California is the No. 1 agricultural state in the U.S. and is the laboratory of American cuisine: a place where agricultural abundance, immigration, and cultural experimentation combined to produce new restaurant forms, new food trends, and a distinctive style of cooking centered on freshness, seasonality, and global fusion influences.
-In this course we will visit three important "moments" in the history of California foodways and discuss some of the art, architecture, stories, movies, food writing, and adverting they generated.
+California is the nation’s leading agricultural state and a laboratory of American cuisine—a place where abundance, immigration, and cultural experimentation have produced new restaurant forms, food trends, and a distinctive style centered on freshness, seasonality, and global fusion.
+In this course, we’ll explore four pivotal moments in California foodways, along with the art, architecture, stories, films, food writing, and advertising they inspired.

 Faculty Bio